 - Must be at the 200 or 300 level

-History of the United States.
-1. Precolonial to the Civil War.
-2. Reconstruction to the present.
+History of the United States (210-1: Precolonial to the Civil War; 210-2: Reconstruction to the present)

-- 8 additional courses chosen in consultation with the director.
+- Eight additional courses chosen in consultation with the director

-- At least 1 course must be relevant to the theme but not centered on the United States.
+- At least one course must be relevant to the theme but not centered on the United States

 HONORS IN AMERICAN STUDIES

-In senior year all majors participate in the senior project seminar (390-1,2) and work on a thesis on a topic of their choice.
+In their senior year, all majors participate in the senior project seminar (AMER_ST 390-1 and 390-2) and work on a thesis on a topic of their choice.
 Students meet weekly with their project advisers, the seminar instructor, and fellow seniors to discuss their projects and common concerns.
-Students whose senior theses and grades are judged to meet program criteria are recommneded to the college for graduation with honors.
-For more information consult the program director.
+Students whose senior theses and grades are judged to meet program criteria are recommended to the college for graduation with honors.
+For more information, consult the American Studies program director.